Weight Training for Weight Loss: Three Simple Programs

-Thirdly, with weight training, it’s a matter of picking exercises.
-The exercises you want are the ones that engage multiple muscle groups, such as squats, pull-ups, and dead lifts.
+Third, with weight training, it’s a matter of picking exercises.
+The exercises you want are the ones that engage multiple muscle groups, such as squats, pull-ups, and deadlifts.
 It’s pretty simple, really: the more muscles you engage, the more calories you burn.
 Any machines you choose to use will need to engage multiple muscle groups in order to be effective.

-Similarly, use high weight and high reps to get the most out of your exercise.
+Similarly, use high weight and high reps to get the most out of your exercises.
 We can’t emphasize safety enough, so use these safety tips:

 - If the weights on a machine clank when you lift, you have too much weight on them.
 Set the weight so that it’s a challenge to lift, but not so much that you shake or make noise.